-The yudane method saves a little time since you don’t have to cook the flour at the stove, but reaches the same end goal.
-In my experiments, I’ve not seen dramatically different results between the two methods.
-Because of this, in this guide, I’ll talk about them both interchangeably.
+The yudane method saves a little time since you don't have to cook the flour at the stove, but it reaches the same end goal.
+In my experiments, I've not seen dramatically different results between the two methods.
+Because of this, I'll talk about them interchangeably in this guide.

-Yudane is another method similar to this with a little less upfront work; we’ll look at this alternative method a little later.
+Yudane is another similar method with a little less upfront work; we'll look at this alternative method later.